Let’s face it; there is so much awesome food in the world that it can be hard to maintain a healthy diet.

 While the same experiment had not been done on humans, the results of the study seem to indicate that there is potential for the human body to receive the same endurance boost from epicatechin consumption.
 This may prove to be most useful for athletes who are undergoing physical de-conditioning.

-Epicatechin stimulates ghrelin, a hormone that suppresses appetite by signaling the brain that the person is satiated.
+Epicatechin stimulates ghrelin, a hormone that signals the brain that the person is satiated.
 Overconsumption of meals affects muscle growth and body fat reduction, and some people fall victim to this due to resistance to ghrelin.

 Epicatechin may be able to allow the appetite suppressing functions of the hormone to be effective once again, which can indirectly contribute to better weight management.